Data Scientist • Developer • Researcher

 Timeline of work and research (WIP)

-Kulturplanner
+Kulturplanner Data Solutions

-Automated radar measurement pipelines and CI/CD tooling.
+Automated radar measurements, using PowerShell, MATLAB and CI/CD tooling.

 Background: Originally, I majored in Electrical Engineering (which may be handy in the future), increasingly becoming more interdisciplinary.
 Even during those years I focused on discrete mathematics, writing my thesis about applying graph theory on a problem in finance.